allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Feb 3 24
       mainText: |-
         Hello Bill.
 We are fine here.
 Enjoying ourselves every minute.
 Wonderful sights.
 Me thinking very much of leaving for Cuba Monday.
 Weather is too hot, suit me.
 Give me the math fare.
 Regards to all.
-    - id: 1073b
-      postmark: |-
-        Mrs Oscar Dreibbeiss

-        Phoenixville

-        Pa.

-        Route 1

-        9-5-1911
-      mainText: |-
-        Dear Mrs D.

-        Thought I would send you a picture of the fish they catch up here in Maine.
-This is on the lawn of the hotel and hotel is situated right on N.H. harbor, it is beautiful here.
-We leave tomorrow for Newport R.I. for month of Sept.
-Hope you are all well.
-Sincerely May V. McCully
     - id: 1258a
       postmark: |-
         Mrs. E. G. Miller 33.
 Ann